AdamBear/image_ai_demos/README.md

 - [X] copy the scripts out of the private demo project
 - [ ] pack and share examples image and video files
 - [ ] add diffision model image generation demo of PaddleNlp
 - [ ] diffusion model prompt engineering
+- [ ] image and text article generation demo
 - [ ] add readme and requirements.txt
 - [ ] add dependency projects paths in one config file
 - [ ] publish the hard subtitle extraction module
 - [ ] make github user‘s readme.md about me and this project